Prepping for allergies at college 101

 We see a lot of soon-to-be college kids who need to get their allergies under control.
 Allergies are a distraction you don’t want your child worrying about, which is why a lot of parents will get their child started on allergy drops.
 The drops can be mailed straight to their dorm, and there is no worry about getting shots in between classes.

 More often than not, allergies worsen in the dorm environment.
-A lot of dorms are older buildings which means mold.
-Student housing also isn’t exactly dust and dander free.
+A lot of dorms are older buildings which means a high chance of mold creeping into a lot of different places.
+The same problem occurs in buildings where they'll be taking their classes.
+Plus, student usually don’t exactly live dust and dander free.

 What can parents do?